 The first step is to check your domain name is available.
 Use the widget on the right to check your web domain/URL name is available – and if it is, be sure to purchase it.

-Forget all those WP Themes – I’ve tried and tested a few myself.
+Forget all those WP Themes – I’ve tried and tested a few myself, and found them to be a waste of time.
 If you want flexibility and unlimited options on the layout and design of your page, look no further than Elementor – arguably the best theme builder out there.
 My travel site uses Elementor, and I have never looked back since I first discovered it.